 - Any member of staff, teaching or non-teaching, having concerns relating to Child Protection will communicate this to the DSL, or in their absence the deputy DSL.

 - Guidance on dealing with allegations and concerns against any employee or student will be adhered to and further advice and guidance will be sought from the LA.

 - all disclosed information / if a disclosure about abuse has been made

 - when it was observed

 - signs of injury should be described and any comment about how the injury occurred should be recorded, preferably quoting the words used by the child, as soon as possible after it was made.
-Body maps should not be completed, MSBC guidelines request that body maps are only completed by a medically trained person.
+Body maps should not be completed.

-All records are to be kept in a secure place ie: under lock and key and on CPOMS by the designated person.
+All records are to be kept in a secure place ie: under lock and key and on CPOMS by the DSL.
 Any person needing to make a recording will record as soon as possible on CPOMS.
-Should CPOMS not be functional staff must obtain a blank recording sheet from the designated person, do the recording in private and then immediately hand over the record to the designated person.
+Should CPOMS not be functional staff must obtain a blank recording sheet from the DSL, do the recording in private and then immediately hand over the record to the DSL.
 All information concerning child protection matters should be factual, observable and not include interpretations or recommendations.

 All disclosures should be recorded, dated and initialled.